linkedin/rest.li/batch_finder_resource_method.md

 }
 ```

 Every parameter of a BATCH_FINDER method must be annotated with one of:

--   @`Context` - indicates that the parameter provides framework context
+-   `@Context` - indicates that the parameter provides framework context
    to the method.
-Currently all @`Context` parameters must be of type
+Currently all `@Context` parameters must be of type
    `PagingContext`.
--   @`QueryParam` - indicates that the value of the parameter is
+-   `@QueryParam` - indicates that the value of the parameter is
    obtained from a request query parameter.
 The value of the annotation
    indicates the name of the query parameter.
 Duplicate names are not
    allowed for the same BATCH_FINDER method.
    For the batch parameter, the name must match the name in the method annotation.
--   @`AssocKey` - indicates that the value of the parameter is a partial
+-   `@AssocKey` - indicates that the value of the parameter is a partial
    association key, obtained from the request.
 The value of the
    annotation indicates the name of the association key, which must
-   match the name of an @`Key` provided in the `assocKeys` field of the
+   match the name of an `@Key` provided in the `assocKeys` field of the
-   @`RestLiAssociation` annotation.
+   `@RestLiAssociation` annotation.

-Parameters marked with @`QueryParam` and @`AssocKey`
+Parameters marked with `@QueryParam` and `@AssocKey`
-may also be annotated with @`Optional`, which indicates that the
+may also be annotated with `@Optional`, which indicates that the
 parameter is not required. *caution*: the batch parameter can not be optional.
-The @`Optional` annotation may specify a String value, indicating the default value to be used if the parameter
+The `@Optional` annotation may specify a String value, indicating the default value to be used if the parameter
 is not provided in the request.
 If the method parameter is of primitive
-type, a default value must be specified in the @`Optional` annotation.
+type, a default value must be specified in the `@Optional` annotation.

 Valid types for regular query parameters are: